Lidl: Law and compliance

 In 2023, amid a widespread boycott movement against Israeli businesses and products, Lidl stores faced criticism after several customers in France and Belgium complained that the store mislabeled products of Israeli origin as originating from other countries, such as Morocco.
 The Lidl group attributed the issue to a display error.
 According to the General Directorate of Competition, Consumption & Repression of Frauds (DGCCRF), which oversees the legality and safety of products and services in France, "food presented for sale must offer clear and precise labelling in order to better inform the consumer".

+In 2025, Lidl faced legal action in Northern Ireland over plans to open a pub next to its in Dundonald, East Belfast.
+Licensing laws in Northern Ireland operate under the ‘surrender principle', capping the number of licenses granted until an existing licensed premises surrenders theirs.
+Once a surrendered license is obtained, businesses also need to pass an ‘inadequacy’ test, which needs to prove that there is an inadequate number of licensed premises in the area where a supermarket would begin selling.
+While Lidl was unable to pass the inadequacy test for an off-licence ‘licence’ in their shop in Dundonald, they were able to pass the inadequacy test for a pub, leading to the decision to open a pub in that location.
+Rival supermarkets launched challenge in the High Court, after claiming that Lidl’s pub plans were part of an "unlawful loophole" to operate an off-licence.
+The claim was ultimately dismissed by the High Court, with the presiding Judge noting the fact that "the application was a novel one is not a reason for refusing it".